dmauser/azure-expressroute/er-to-er-transit/ars/lab/README.md

 ### 6) OPNSense NVA Configuration

-Run the following steps over OPNSense UI.

-1. Set Firewall rule to the LAN to source any (default source as LAN).
-2. Add FFR plugin and configure BGP 65002.
-3. Configure ARS as BGP peers.

-Note: screenshot to be added soon.
+Follow the steps on this [document]() to configure BGP on OPNSense.

 ### 7) Validations